jasonvan/prexel/README.md

 ## Backlog

+### Model

+* Think through how the diagram element should be broken down, should the name be changed current Diagram -> DiagramPart ( abs) DiagramPartClass DiagramPartAggregation [NA]

 ### Interpreter

+* Comment source and test classes [NA]
-* Create a default value from aggregation if not specified
+* Create a default value from aggregation if not specified [NA]
 * Use the left multiplicity value for aggregation
 * Use the right multiplicity value for aggregation
 * Optionals
+    * Write out current grammer for parser
     * Define a comprehensive grammar
     * Read up on AST
     * Put tokens into AST if needed